Digital control screen tracking cannabis veg stage metrics in an advanced indoor grow setup; keyword: cannabis veg stage.

 Nutrient Changes

 As you approach the switch, adjusting your feeding program becomes critical.
-During the veg stage, cannabis craves nitrogen it fuels leaf and stem production.
-But as you transition to flower, the nutritional focus must shift: phosphorus and potassium become essential for proper bud formation.
+During the veg stage, cannabis craves nitrogen.
+As you transition to flower, the nutritional focus must shift: phosphorus and potassium become essential for proper bud formation.
+Our expert warns: excess nitrogen in flowering is a serious mistake.

 Also, be vigilant about pH level.
 Proper nutrient absorption depends on it.
-In soil, aim for a pH of 6.0–6.5, and in hydroponic systems, keep it between 5.5–6.0. pH mismanagement at this stage often leads to nutrient lockout, which can stunt flowering.
+In soil, aim for a pH of 6.0–6.5, and in hydroponic systems, keep it between 5.5–6.0.

 Cannabis plants in early vegetative stage under white LED lights inside a grow tent; keyword: weed veg stage